lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

         Story Points:
             Size of task (1-5 SP per task).

-        Labels
+        Labels:
-            List all labels for the TSSW projects that are affected by the task.
+            List all labels for the OSW projects that are affected by the task.

-        Linked Issues
+        Linked Issues:
             * Link to any issue related to the task.
             * For tasks that involve XML changes, special rules apply that the Scrum Lead can explain.

-        Sprint
+        Sprint:
             Select the sprint for when the task is planned to be worked on.

         RubinTeam: